parvezpappu/Ngram-Story-Generator/README.md

 # N-gram Story Generator

-This project implements an N-gram Language Model from scratch using Python.
-It learns patterns from text data and generates a short story using unigram, bigram, and trigram probabilities.
+This is a Natural Language Processing (NLP) project that implements an N-gram Language Model from scratch using Python.
+It learns statistical patterns from text data and generates a short story using unigram, bigram, and trigram probabilities.

 ## Overview